MichaelRara/hungry-horse/README.md

 # Chessboard example
 Every step has reward -1.
 If a horse make a step on the red state the reward is -100.
 The goal is to find a way from bottom left corner into top right corner with lowest sum of rewards.
 ![Chessboard](https://github.com/user-attachments/assets/c45374cf-a35e-4463-bf88-166c5a63217a)

+Actual position of a horse is vizualized by orange color.
+Next position is vizualized by purple color.